 The SAU provides postemployment medical benefits to its eligible retirees and their spouses.
-The benefits are provided through fully insured plans that are sponsored by SchoolCare a non-profit, employee benefits pool devoted exclusively to serving New Hampshire municipal, school and county governments.
+The benefits are provided through fully insured plans that are sponsored by a state-wide health insurance consortium.
 Employees hired before July 1, 2011 must meet one of the following eligibility requirements: age 60 or older with no minimum service requirement, age 50 with 10 years of service, or age plus service equals 70 with a minimum of 20 years of service.
 Employees hired on or after July 1, 2011 must meet the following eligibility requirements: age 65 regardless of years of creditable service, or age 60 with at least 30 years of service.
 Retirees and their covered spouses pay the full cost of the medical premium.
 The benefits, benefit levels, employee contributions and employer contributions are governed by RSA 100-A:50.